waf/waf.github.com/content/native-javascript-promises-and-browser-apis.rst

         }
     );

-The code is kind of inside-out, we have to wrap up the core of what we want to do (get the user's position) in a function and pass it deep into the program.
+The code is kind of inside-out; we have to wrap up the core of what we want to do (get the user's position) in a function and pass it deep into the program.
 Let's fix this by using Promises.

-The mapping from 'resolve' to the success callback and from 'reject' to the error callback is pretty clear.
+Remember that a Promise can either **resolve** or **reject**.
+The mapping from resolve to the success callback and from reject to the error callback is pretty clear.
 It's simple to wrap this browser API in a Promise:

 .. code-block:: javascript